“Great recipe! We always bought the ‘CookDo’ Mabo Tofu sauce when we lived in Japan. Needless to say…this is WAYYYY better! Thanks for the recipe.”

 Broth

-- 200 ml chicken bouillon
+- 200 ml chicken bouillon or other types of bouillon of your choice

-- 1 tbsp sake
+- 1 tbsp sake or dry sherry, dry white wine

-- ½ tsp soy sauce
+- ½ tsp Japanese soy sauce (koikuchi shoyu)

-- ½ tbsp oyster sauce
+- ½ tbsp oyster sauce mushroom sauce for vegetarian alternative

-- 1 tsp ground black pepper
+- ¼ tsp ground black pepper

 - 2 tbsp cold water to make slurry

-- 2 tsp cornstarch to make slurry
+- 2 tsp cornstarch to make slurry, or potato starch

-- 2 tsp chili oil (rayu)
+- 2 tsp chili oil (rayu) optional, adjust to taste

-- 1 pinch chili threads optional garnish
+- chili threads optional garnish

 Instructions

-- Add the ½ yellow onion (finely diced) to the pan and fry with the pork until slightly softened.
+- Add the ½ onion (finely diced) to the pan and fry with the pork until slightly softened.

 - Pour 200 ml chicken bouillon into the pan, add 300 g firm tofu (cubed) and bring the mixture to a boil, mixing occasionally.
 Once bubbling, turn the heat down to a simmer.